isa-nurbek/leet-code-challenges/Arrays/02-Medium/13-Majority Element/README.md

 # Majority Element

-Write a function that takes in a non-empty, unordered `array` of positive integers and returns the array's majority element without sorting the array and without using more than constant space.
+Write a function that takes in a `non-empty`, `unordered array` of positive integers and returns the array's majority element without sorting the array and without using more than constant space.

-An array's majority element is an element of the array that appears in over half of its indices.
-Note that the most common element of an array (the element that appears the most times in the array) isn't necessarily the array's majority element; for example, the arrays `[3, 2, 2, 1]` and `[3, 4, 2, 2, 1]` both have `2` as their most common element, yet neither of these arrays have a majority element, because neither `2` nor any other element appears in over half of the respective arrays' indices.
+An array's majority element is an element of the array that appears in over half of its indices. **Note that** the most common element of an array (the element that appears the most times in the array) isn't necessarily the array's majority element; for example, the arrays `[3, 2, 2, 1]` and `[3, 4, 2, 2, 1]` both have `2` as their most common element, yet neither of these arrays have a majority element, because neither `2` nor any other element appears in over half of the respective arrays' indices.

 You can assume that the input array will always have a majority element.